-The Global Fire Emission Database version 4 with small fires (GFED4s) provides global estimates of monthly and daily burned area, emissions, and fractional contributions of different fire types with $0.25^{\circ} \times 0.25^{\circ}$ spatial resolution (Randerson et al., including temperate forest, boreal forest, deforested and degraded land, peatland, agricultural waste burning, and herbaceous fuel type which is composed of shrubland, savanna and grassland (Van der Werf et al., 2017).
-The vegetation fires that occurred
+The Global Fire Emission Database version 4 with small fires (GFED4s) provides global estimates of monthly and daily burned area, emissions, and fractional contributions of different fire types with $0.25^{\circ} \times 0.25^{\circ}$ spatial resolution (Randerson et al., 2012).
+This database uses the Moderate Resolution Imaging Spectroradiometer (MODIS) Collection 5.1 MCD64A1 burned area product and includes small fires for emission estimates (Giglio et al., 2013).
+Six fuel classifications are estimated using the land cover type product from MODIS and the University of Maryland classification scheme in the GFED4s database, including temperate forest, boreal forest, deforested and degraded land, peatland, agricultural waste burning, and herbaceous fuel type, which is composed of shrubland, savanna, and grassland (Van der Werf et al., 2017).
+The vegetation fires that occurred in Australia from August 2019 through January 2020 were classified as savanna and temperate forest fires based on GFED4s.
+Highlighted in Fig. 1 are the three areas of interest employed in this study.
+The three selected areas include two savanna fire areas in northwestern (Area 1) and northeastern (Area 2) Australia, as well as an area with both savanna and temperate forest fires in southeastern (Area 3) Australia (Fig. 1).
+To be consistent for the three areas, we chose the same study period that covers all fires from August 2019 through January 2020.